Do You Feel Weighed Down by Life?

 A vital component to depression treatment is establishing a safe emotional space where you feel able to talk about difficult and sensitive feelings without criticism or judgment.
 To be able to talk about everything and anything with another person who is actively engaged in exploring and helping to make sense of what is going on can be a very powerful and healing experience.
 Putting feelings into words and having them witnessed and experienced with another can help free you up from feeling weighted down and all alone.

-Depression can leave you feeling trapped in a negative state of mind, unable to see or feel much good in your life.
-However, therapy can help you regain perspective and be able to feel both pleasurable and painful feelings.
+Depression treatment can help you regain perspective and be able to feel both pleasurable and painful feelings.
 In sessions, you can learn better ways of coping and managing negative feelings, thoughts and perceptions so you don’t end up stifling them or expressing them in destructive ways.

-Many people find that talking about feelings in therapy helps lift depression and that medications aren’t necessary.
-For others, when depressive symptoms are severe, medications may help to turn the volume down on painful feelings so that they can be more effectively addressed with depression treatment.
+Many people find that talking about feelings in therapy helps lift depression symptoms and that medications aren’t necessary.
+For others, when depressive symptoms are severe, depression medications may help to turn the volume down on painful feelings so that they can be more effectively addressed with depression treatment.
 Often people find that medication and therapy together help change attitudes and behaviors that were making them feel depressed in the first place.
-Over time, medications can be gradually decreased and, if improvement continues, they can eventually be discontinued altogether.
-For others, a longer, ongoing course of medications may be necessary.
+While I don’t prescribe medications, I work closely with prescribing doctors to coordinate therapy and medication management.